Vehicular cycling

 Vehicular cycling (also known as bicycle driving) is the practice of riding a bicycle in traffic in a manner that emulates driving a motor vehicle.

 The phrase vehicular cycling was coined by John Forester in the 1970s.
 In his book Effective Cycling, Forester contends that "Cyclists fare best when they act and are treated as drivers of vehicles".

-These techniques have been adopted by the League of American Bicyclists and other organizations teaching safe riding courses for cyclists.
-As a method for strong and confident riders to cope with fast motor traffic, many recommendations of vehicular cycling are widely applied.
+These techniques have been adopted by the League of American Bicyclists and other organizations teaching riding courses for cyclists.
+As a method for riders to cope with fast motor traffic, many recommendations of vehicular cycling are widely applied.
 Vehicular cycling is controversial, particularly on larger roads not designed for bikes.

 Technique

 A vehicular cyclist is one that travels within the roadway in accordance with the basic vehicular rules of the road that are shared by all drivers and adhering to traffic controls.
 (Note: Such as yield (give way) signs, stop signs and traffic lights.)
 Vehicular cyclists, Forester advises, should feel and act like vehicle drivers, and should smoothly and safely flow with other vehicles.
 (Note: In Bicycle Transportation, Forester writes that "there is much more to the vehicular-cycling principle than only obeying the traffic laws for drivers.
 The vehicular-style cyclist not only acts outwardly like a driver, he knows inwardly that he is one.
 Instead of feeling like a trespasser on roads owned by cars he feels like just another driver with a slightly different vehicle, one who is participating and cooperation in the organized mutual effort to get to desired destinations with the least trouble.")

 In Effective Cycling, Forester introduced what he calls "the five basic principles of cycling in traffic".
 (Note: Forester asserts that "If you obey these five principles, you can cycle in many places you want to go with a low probability of creating traffic conflicts.
 You won't do everything in the best possible way, and you won't yet know how to get yourself out of troubles that other drivers may cause, but you will still do much better than the average American bicyclist.")